andyli11/andyli11/README.md

 ### Hello World 👋 😁

-𝗜'𝗺 [Andy Li](https://andyli.app), a 4th year Computer Engineering student at the University of Waterloo!
-I'm extremely passionate about ML, robotics, and learning just about everything.
-Currently trying to get deep into deep learning.
-Keep exploring🚀
+I'm Andy, a Master's student at the University of Waterloo specializing in distributed systems for ML and agentic AI systems.
+Trained on curiosity and fine-tuned with good sleep.

 ![giphy](https://user-images.githubusercontent.com/65037987/147858938-683dfa33-40f4-4d62-a73a-f176bc157265.gif)